Notice of Attendance

 - that remuneration for the auditors shall be paid in accordance with approved invoices; and

-- that the following members of the Board of Directors shall be re-elected: Johan Ljungberg (also newly elected as Chairman of the Board of Directors), Simon de Château, Sune Dahlqvist, Anna Hallberg and Erik Langby; that the following person shall be newly elected: Hanna Graflund Sleyman.
-Thomas Evers and Dag Klackenberg have informed that they are not available for re-election.
+- that the following members of the Board of Directors shall be re-elected: Johan Ljungberg (also re-elected as Chairman of the Board of Directors), Simon de Château, Sune Dahlqvist, Hanna Graflund Sleyman, Anna Hallberg and Erik Langby.

-The Nomination Committee proposes that the General Meeting shall establish a Nomination Committee in respect of future Annual General Meetings beginning with the Annual General Meeting 2016.
+The Nomination Committee proposes that the General Meeting resolves to adopt the following principles for the establishment of a Nomination Committee for the Annual General Meeting 2017.

 The Nominating Committee shall consist of five members.
-The members shall represent the shareholders, as of the last business day of the month of February the year preceding the Annual General Meeting before which the Committee’s assignment shall be fulfilled, are the largest shareholders by votes and who also wish to participate in the nomination process.
+The members shall represent the shareholders being the largest shareholders by votes as of the last business day of the month of February the year preceding the Annual General Meeting before which the Committee’s assignment shall be fulfilled and who also wish to participate in the nomination process.
 The Chairman of the Board of Directors is instructed to contact the five largest registered or otherwise known shareholders by votes and ask them to nominate one member each to the Nomination Committee.
-If such a shareholder does not nominate a member, then the thereafter largest registered or otherwise known shareholder by votes shall be asked to nominate one member, etc. Committee members shall if possible be presented at the Annual General Meeting of the year preceding the Annual General Meeting before which the Committee’s assignment shall be fulfilled.
+If such a shareholder does not wish nominate a member, then the thereafter largest registered or otherwise known shareholder by votes shall be asked to nominate one member, etc. The members of the Nomination Committee shall if possible be presented at the Annual General Meeting of the year preceding the Annual General Meeting before which the Nomination Committee’s assignment shall be fulfilled.
 The Nomination Committee’s mandate period extends until the next Nomination Committee is appointed.
 The Nomination Committee shall appoint a Chairman.
 The Nominating Committee shall perform the functions conferred by the Swedish Code of Corporate Governance.
 As the decision by the Nomination Committee, the opinion that more than half of the members present support shall prevail, or in the event of a tie, the opinion supported by the Chairman.

 If any of the shareholders who nominated a member of the Nomination Committee dispose of a substantial part of its shares in the Company before the assignment of the Nomination Committee has been fulfilled, the Election Committee may decide that the member nominated by such shareholder shall resign from the Nomination Committee and be replaced by a new member nominated by the largest registered or otherwise known shareholder by vote who is not already represented on the Nomination Committee.
 The Nomination Committee shall also have the right to decide on an increased number of members of the Election Committee, up to a maximum of seven members, and shall be able to offer any vacant seats in the Election Committee to shareholders or shareholder representatives to better reflect the current ownership of the Company or to maintain continuity in the work of the Nomination Committee.
 Should any member of the Nomination Committee ceases to represent the shareholders who nominated such member to the Nomination Committee before the assignment of the Nomination Committee has been fulfilled, any such member, if the Committee so decides, may be replaced by a new member nominated by the shareholder.